 Yes, Vega tweeted that she was in favor of it and Paige has said the same.
 But other than that it’s been limited to guys on the fringe like David Starr (who we found out is a major creep so he may have had ulterior motives).
 The reality is that guys and gals who are in high positions in WWE or AEW, and even Impact or ROH, do well enough for themselves that being asked to join the effort would be met with a big fat no. Without the big names it’s not happening, and right now the big names are either doing too well for themselves or are part of management like in AEW so it’s already a tall order.
 When the NBA made major concessions to players in the 80s Isaiah Thomas was head of the union.
 Is there an equivalent level guy or gal in the wrestling business willing to be in that role?

 Then there’s the issue of personal sacrifice.
 I’ve mentioned striking before.
 The baseball players were willing to let the World Series get canceled to get what they wanted.
 Curt Flood sacrificed the prime of his career to challenge the reserve clause and bring free agency to that sport; who’s willing to do that in wrestling?
 Because that’s where this all leads.
 Or what about political sacrifice?
-Wrestling is still dominated by white men who primarily vote for politicians who are less labor friendly.
+Wrestling is still dominated by people who primarily vote for politicians who are less labor friendly.
 How many of those guys are willing to actually vote differently than they have been to get people in office to support their stances?